The Short Answer:

 Statute of limitations disclaimer: Claims and legal matters have statutes of limitations and other deadlines that injured victims must heed to if seeking compensation for damages.
 If an individual fails to comply with the set time periods, their claim may be dismissed.
 For this reason, it’s imperative to speak with an experienced attorney immediately after an accident to know the time periods for your specific situation.

-The Danger Of Waiting To File A Lawsuit
+The Danger of Waiting To File a Lawsuit

 Compensation can cover a wide variety of expenses, which is why it’s in your best interest to file a claim before the deadline.
 Our personal injury lawyers can review every aspect of your case and see what legal options are available.

-The Difference Between Economic Damages And Non-Economic Damages
+The Difference Between Economic Damages and Non-Economic Damages

 Insurance companies know victims of a car wreck usually hope to settle their case immediately, so they tend to offer lowball settlements initially in hopes that the victim will feel pressured to accept.
 In some cases, the initial offer will not be equivalent to the damages and injuries you endured.

-Economic damages include
+Economic damages include:

 Our car accident attorneys can review your case and calculate the amount of compensation you deserve for any damages and injuries caused by your accident.